twrobbins/twrobbins.github.io/_posts/2020-11-16-NFL Elo Rating.md

 |:--:|
 | *Figure 5: Density Plot of Initial Elo Ratings* |

 The second dataset obtained from FiveThirtyEight consisted of the team matchups for the 2020 regular season, as well as the actual scores through week 7.
 There are 16 regular season games for each of the 32 teams, for a total of 512 games.
-The first 5 records for the dataset are shown below:
+The head and tail of the dataframe is shown below:

 | ![PNG](/images/nfl06_dataset_2.png)   |
 |:--:|